-The approach followed to quantify pedestrian wind conditions over the subject site is based on CFD simulations of wind speeds across the subject site and its surroundings within a virtual environment, meteorological analysis of the Ottawa area wind climate, and synthesis of computational data with City of Ottawa wind comfort and safety criteria1.
+The approach followed to quantify pedestrian wind conditions over the site is based on CFD simulations of wind speeds across the study site within a virtual environment, meteorological analysis of the Ottawa area wind climate, and synthesis of computational data with City of Ottawa wind comfort and safety criteria.
 The following sections describe the analysis procedures, including a discussion of the noted pedestrian wind criteria.